Seeing Through Others' Eyes: Teaching Social Awareness with Picture Books About Perspective

 You will see characters in these stories about perspective:

 - Showing respect for others.

 - Maintaining relationships by using appropriate strategies to deal with unexpected situations.

-- Taking on board and empathising with the perspectives of others from diverse backgrounds.
+- Taking on board and empathising with the perspectives of others.

-- Understanding the views of others will influence social interactions.
+- Understanding the views of others influences social interactions.

 - Analysing social situations to recognise the emotions of others.

 - Understanding how their mood and behaviour affect social interactions.